NeuroML/LEMS Examples

 Ex17: Tissue Simulation HH cell with Q10 temperature scaling in a tissue that changes temperature

-Ex18: Goldman-Hodgkin-Katz GHK current equation for ion channel permeability
+Ex18: Goldman-Hodgkin-Katz GHK current equation for ion channel permeability with calcium dynamics

 Ex1: Hodgkin-Huxley Classic Hodgkin-Huxley conductance-based cell with Na, K, and leak channels